 Useful kitchen tools for this recipe

-Muffin tin is a must have for baking muffins!
-There are muffin tins for 6 muffins or 9 muffins in general.
+Muffin tray is a must have for baking muffins!
+There are muffin trays for 6 muffins or 9 muffins in general.

 You can choose the size depending on the size of your oven!

 I have glass mixing bowls in different sizes.
 They come in so handy and it’s easy to see what is in them too!

 I feel glass bowls are better when mixing something with an electric mixer as metal on metal can be bad for your health!

 Mixing muffin batter is very important and if you have read this guide you probably already know why!